ESP32-Work/Text-Recognition-ESP32-CAM/README.md

 ## Code Explanation

-### Arduino Code
+### Esp32 Code
-The Arduino code configures the ESP32-CAM, sets up a web server, and handles different image resolutions.
+The code configures the ESP32-CAM, sets up a web server, and handles different image resolutions.
 It uses the `esp32cam` library to capture images and serve them through HTTP.

 Snippet:
 ```cpp